kaplan81/wallapop-tech-assessment/README.md

 Run `npm run e2e:run` to execute the end-to-end tests via [Cypress](https://www.cypress.io/).

 And remember, you need to run `ng start` first.
 Otherwise `http://localhost:4200/` will not be available.

+## Build

+Run `npm run build` to build the project.
+The build artifacts will be stored in the `dist/` directory.